 - Anyone who wants a long introductory APR offer for medical bills

-Finally, consider the no annual fee U.S. Bank Visa Platinum Card if you have a lot of medical debt on other credit cards and need a way to consolidate and pay it down.
+You can also consider the no-annual-fee U.S. Bank Visa Platinum Card if you have a lot of medical debt on other credit cards and need a way to consolidate and pay it down.

-This card is one of the best balance transfer credit cards on the market today because you get a whopping 20 billing cycles of 0 percent intro APR on both balance transfers made within the first 60 days and purchases (then 14.49 percent to 24.49 percent variable APR).
-Don’t expect to earn rewards with this card, but it does carry a few other valuable benefits such as cellphone protection for paying your cellphone bill with your card.
+It’s one of the best balance transfer credit cards on the market today because you get a whopping 20 billing cycles of 0 percent intro APR on both balance transfers and purchases (then 16.74 percent to 26.74 percent variable APR).
+You won’t earn rewards with this card, but it has a few other valuable benefits, such as cellphone protection.

 - Those who need longer than 18 months to settle their balance

 - Those looking to save money on cellphone insurance